KristopherGit/Module-11-Challenge/README.md

 <p align= "center" width="50">
     <img width= "50%" src="MercadoLibre_Average_Traffic_By_Day_of_the_Week.png">
 </p>
 <i>Figure 3.
-MercadoLibre search traffic displaying maximum search traffic volume during Tuesday's, followed by Wednesday in a decreasing trend as the week progresses.</i>
+MercadoLibre search traffic displaying maximum search traffic volume during Tuesday's [*actually normalized to Monday's - see argument outlined below], followed by Wednesday in a decreasing trend as the week progresses.</i>

 <br>